 Unfiltered olive oil will be cloudy, sometimes completely opaque.
 The bits of olive fruit left in the oil contribute to mild fermentation in the bottle.
 These oils don’t last as long as filtered oil, so buy smaller bottles and look for an expiration date….
 Smaller, local brands tend to be more pure than national brands which may be cut with other oils.

-Two ways to marinate grass fed beef
+Two ways to marinate and tenderize grass fed beef

 - Rub the meat with unfiltered olive oil: An hour or two before cooking, take the meat out of the fridge and rub it with unfiltered olive oil.
 Coat the whole piece of meat and let it rest.
 The enzymes and lipids in the oil will tenderize it.
 Add crushed garlic, spices or herbs if desired, but no salt or vinegar.
 Let it sit for an hour at room temperature before cooking or refrigerate overnight.